umamanipraharshitha/DineMate/README.md

 # 🍽️ DineMate

-A modern, full-stack restaurant management app.
+A modern, full-stack food booking and restaurant management web application.
 Admins can manage the menu and view all bookings/orders.
 Users can browse the menu, book tables, and order food—all with a beautiful, responsive UI.